Titanic II (film): Plot

 Amy gets a call from her father, who warns her of the second wave and to stay out of the lifeboats, as they will be washed away by the wave.
 Maine orders the three to move to the ship's onboard diving facility.
 Kelly is later killed when a very heavy door crushes her.
 Hayden and Amy make it to the diving facility when they hear somebody trapped.
 They try to help him, but he dies behind a jammed door.
 When Hayden and Amy go inside the diving facility, the second wave hits the ship, capsizing it, and destroying the lifeboats.

 The ship's diving facility only has one oxygen tank and scuba suit, which Hayden gives to Amy.
 Before sacrificing his life for her, Hayden kisses Amy and with his last words tells her to resuscitate him should he drown before they are rescued.
 Captain Maine arrives to rescue Amy and Hayden by swimming inside the ship as it sinks.
 His helicopter runs out of fuel and crashes as Patterson gets in a life raft.
 With the ship flooded, Titanic II finally sinks.
-After James rescues them, Amy attempts to resuscitate Hayden but it's too late.
+After James rescues them, Amy attempts to resuscitate Hayden but it is too late.
 Amy, and an unknown number of injured passengers whom Hayden ordered his helicopter to take (earlier in the film) are the only known survivors of the disaster.